Fun Cutting Activities

 Cutting out circles helps your child learn to use both hands together to get the scissors to cut around the shape.

-Use the circles and lines in your free template to make the spider and the caterpillar shown below.
+Use a variety of lines and circles to make the spider and the caterpillar shown below.

 Spider Cutting Activity